← Back to all posts

 Lean into it.
 Literally make the theme about the parents surviving year one.
 Serve coffee.
 Put up photos from the most chaotic moments of the past year (the 2 AM feedings, the first diaper blowout, the time the baby fell asleep in their high chair).
 Celebrate the mess.

-Your guests, especially the ones who are also parents, will love it.
-It is real.
-It is funny.
-And your baby will not care because they are busy eating Cheerios off the floor.
+Your guests, especially the ones who are also parents, will love how real and funny it is.
+And your baby will not care either way, because they are busy eating Cheerios off the floor.

 9. The Low-Key Family Dinner

 Not every 1st birthday party needs to be a production.
-Invite the grandparents and a few close family members over for dinner.
-Make (or order) the baby's favorite food.
-Sing the song.
-Eat the cake.
-Call it a night.
+Invite the grandparents and a few close family members over for dinner, make or order the baby's favorite food, sing the song, eat the cake, and call it a night.

 Sometimes the best first birthday party ideas are the simplest ones.
 A small, warm evening with the people who matter most can feel more meaningful than a blowout event with 50 guests.